 The tracker is as much a public face of the project as the repository, mailing lists or web pages.
 Anyone may file a ticket, anyone may look at a ticket, and anyone may browse the list of currently open tickets.
 It follows that you never know how many people are waiting to see progress on a given ticket.
 While the size and skill of the development community constrains the rate at which tickets can be resolved, the project should at least try to acknowledge each ticket the moment it appears.
 Even if the ticket lingers for a while, a response encourages the reporter to stay involved, because she feels that a human has registered what she has done (remember that filing a ticket usually involves more effort than, say, posting an email).
 Furthermore, once a ticket is seen by a developer, it enters the project's consciousness, in the sense that the developer can be on the lookout for other instances of the ticket, can talk about it with other developers, etc.

 This centrality to the life of the project implies a few things about trackers' technical features:

 The tracker should be connected to email, such that every change to a ticket, including its initial filing, causes a notification mail to go out to some set of appropriate recipients.
 See the section called “Interaction with Email” later in this chapter for more on this.

 The form for filing tickets should have a place to record the reporter's email address or other contact information, so she can be contacted for more details.
 But if possible, it should not require the reporter's email address or real identity, as some people prefer to report anonymously.
-See the section called “Anonymity and involvement” later in this chapter for more on the importance of anonymity.
+See the section called “Anonymity and Involvement” for more on the importance of anonymity.